-g) Taxation
+g) Taxation (continued)

 Taxation expense for the period comprises current and deferred tax recognised in the reporting period.
 Tax is recognised in the Statement of Comprehensive Income, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this case tax is also recognised in other comprehensive income or directly.
+In this case tax is also recognised in other comprehensive income or directly in equity respectively.
 Current or deferred taxation assets and liabilities are not discounted.